kjahan/athena/README.md

 Sentiment Analysis
 ==================

 This project consisted of three parts.
 The first part is the sentiment analysis of electronic products from www.TechCrunch.com and www.CNET.com.
-The second part is focused on analyzing sentiment of amazon reviews for different products.
-Finally, the last part is on analyzing Macys reviews.
+The second part is focused on analyzing sentiment of amazon reviews for "George Foreman GRP99" product.
+Finally, the last part is on analyzing Macys reviews posted for "George Foreman GRP99" product.

 ## Part I: Analyzing TechCrunch and CNET Reviews
 ## Input